pyvista/pyvista-support/README.md

 ## Subscribe

-Please consider subscribing to this support forum to learn and help others:
+Please consider subscribing to this support forum to learn from and help others:

 ![Subscribe](./images/subscribe.png)